chaoscollective/Space_Editor/README.md

 ## More Details

-Check out the Space overview page here for more details: http://chaoscollective.org/projects/builtinspace.html
+Check out the Space overview page here for more details and a video: http://chaoscollective.org/projects/builtinspace.html

 ## Libraries/Platforms used